kennytilton/primetimes/README.md

 >
 > Inclination #3: Defer drudgery.
 Keep the fun going.
 Tedious stuff is more bearable when the prize is in hand.
 >
+> Footnote: Nah, testing formatted report layout for things like alignment bugs would be a bear and
+> and I am *still* not getting paid for this so again we will just note the concern.
+>

-Time to build a standalone accepting command-line parameters, using my old stand-bys clojure [tools.cli](https://github.com/clojure/tools.cli) and [lein bin-plus](https://github.com/BrunoBonacci/lein-binplus).
+Now it is time to build a standalone binary accepting command-line parameters, using my old stand-bys clojure [tools.cli](https://github.com/clojure/tools.cli) and [lein bin-plus](https://github.com/BrunoBonacci/lein-binplus).
 ## Prime numbers stand alone
 Voila!
 ![Times table for First 15 Primes](https://github.com/kennytilton/primetimes/blob/master/doc/table-15.jpg)